iSkore/planetStats/notes/portfolioCutFull.md

     - $f$ (pitch)
     - *Apparent change in frequency* as an object moves past a stationary object
     - If object is moving towards us, the emission-line spectrum will be blue shifted
-    - If object is moving away from us, the emission-line spectrum will be red shited
+    - If object is moving away from us, the emission-line spectrum will be red shifted
     - Highly eccentric orbits look like ocean waves on doppler shift data
     - Lower eccentric orbits look like a sine wave

 -------------------------------
 # Portfolio